bbauska/Anti-Project-2025/README.md

 <h3>National Security Council:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ul style="list-style-type:none;">
-<li>● Empowers a strong National Security Council that “is entrusted with the full power of the
+  <li>Empowers a strong National Security Council that “is entrusted with the full power of the
 presidency to drive the bureaucracy… The President should empower a strong NSC that not only has the power to convene the policy process, but also is entrusted with the full power of the presidency to drive the bureaucracy.”
 [Executive Office of the President of the United States] Department of Education:</li>
-<li>● Eliminates the Department of Education and moves its Office of Civil Rights to DOJ.
+  <li>Eliminates the Department of Education and moves its Office of Civil Rights to DOJ.
 “OCR should
 move to the Department of Justice.
 The federal government has an essential responsibility to enforce civil rights protections, but Washington should do so through the Department of Justice and federal courts.
 The OCR at DOJ should be able to enforce only through litigation.”